davidlesches/infuseit/README.md

 Infusionsoft has quite the annoying API.
 One example: field names are not standardized.
 Another: some API calls require specific arguments in a specific order, others take a hash.

-I've gone out of my way to standardize these things behind the scenes in order to provide a cleaner Ruby-esque way of dealing with the API.
+I've gone out of my way to standardize these things behind the scenes in order to provide a cleaner, Ruby-esque way of dealing with the API.

 ## Caveats